 No. Federal law does not require Service Dogs/ESAs to wear any type of clothing or harnesses.
 However, we strongly encourage you to make your dog look as official as possible.
 It will cause you far less confusion when taking them places and you will definitely be happy you did!

 Although the law does not exclude any particular species from qualifying as an ESA, commonsense will nearly always prevail.
-For example, despite there not being written exclusions, if an emotionally disabled airline passenger wants to to be accompanied in the cabin of the aircraft by his ESA and the ESA is a full sized goat, the airlines will likely require the goat to be in a crate and travel in cargo.
+For example, despite there not being written exclusions, if an emotionally disabled airline passenger wants to be accompanied in the cabin of the aircraft by his ESA and the ESA is a full-sized goat, the airline will likely require the goat to be in a crate and travel in cargo.
 Similarly, a landlord would likely be able to successfully defend the rejection of a tenant with a hippo as an ESA.
 Remember that it is important to keep the ESA in manageable condition because a disruptive emotional support pig and its owner had to get their plane trip canceled for causing too much havoc.